 Add 3/4 of the cheese, then layer on the potatoes.
 Add the onions atop the potatoes, then the remainder of the cheese.

 Bake at 450 for 10-12 minutes.
-Remove from the oven and top with the prosciutto and basil.
+Remove the potato pizza from the oven and top with the prosciutto and basil.
 Cut into 28 squares and serve.
 This is also good at room temp if serving as an appetizer at a party (if so, cut into much smaller pieces).

 If you’re doing this on the grill, follow the direction up until the oven part.
 Heat your grill on medium, then place four scrunched up balls of tin foil on the grates and then the jelly roll pan on the tin foil and close the grill.
 Cook for 10-12 minutes until the cheese melts, then follow the remainder of the directions.